-On a cold December afternoon in 2014, in a field less than a mile from Buckingham, a metal detectorist discovered a coin hoard of major national significance.
+On a cold December afternoon in 2014, in a field less than a mile from the border of Buckingham, a metal detectorist, Paul Coleman, discovered a double coin hoard of international significance.

-Comprising more than 5,000 silver coins, minted during the reigns of Saxon Kings Ethelred the Unready, and Canute, the hoard had been carefully concealed in a lead casket and buried.
+Comprising 5251 silver coins, minted during the reigns of the Saxon King Aethelred the Unready, and the Emperor CNUT, the hoards had been carefully concealed in a lead casket and buried.

 The hoard is a vital evidence of Buckingham's Dark Age past and will be the showcase of the 'Silver and Slaughter' exhibition.

-Come and see this unique discovery and learn about Buckingham's Saxon 'monier' - The man who hand made a number of these precious coins in the Royal Buckingham Mint.
+Come and see this terrific discovery and learn about Buckingham's Saxon 'moneyer' - the man who hand made a number of these precious coins in the Royal Buckingham Mint.